SCToolsfactory/SCJMapper-V2/ReadMe.txt

-de\SCJMapper.resources.dll   German language (V2.37)             - MUST be in the same folder as the Exe file fr\SCJMapper.resources.dll   French language (V2.37)             - MUST be in the same folder as the Exe file Storage\*.scj                Folder for collected assets (V2.35) - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file
+de\SCJMapper.resources.dll   German language (V2.37)             - MUST be in the same folder as the Exe file fr\SCJMapper.resources.dll   French language (V2.37)             - MUST be in the same folder as the Exe file Storage\*.scj                Folder for collected assets (V2.35) - MUST be in the same folder as the Exe file PTU_Storage\*.scj            Folder for collected PTU    (V2.37) - MUST be in the same folder as the Exe file SharpDX.DirectInput.dll      Managed DirectInput Assembly        - MUST be in the same folder as the Exe file SharpDX.dll                  Managed DirectX Assembly            - MUST be in the same folder as the Exe file OpenTK.dll                   Managed OpenGL Assembly             - MUST be in the same folder as the Exe file